andreweppig/uc-trends/README.md

 uc-trends
 =========

-Using dc.js to explore University of California revenue and expense trends
+Using dc.js to explore University of California, Berkeley enrollment demographic trends